Neues Volksblatt

-Neues Volksblatt is a daily newspaper published in Linz, Austria.
-The paper is the official organ of the Austrian People's Party.
-It has been in circulation since 1869.
-From September 2018 the paper has been renamed as Oberösterreichische Volksblatt.
+Neues Volksblatt was a daily newspaper published in Linz, Austria.
+The paper was the official organ of the Austrian People's Party.
+It was in circulation from 1869.
+From September 2018 the paper was renamed as Oberösterreichische Volksblatt.
+Operations ceased on 1 January 2025.

 History and profile

 Neues Volksblatt was established in 1869.
 The paper has its headquarters in Linz.
 It is the official organ of the Austrian People's Party and has a Christian socialist stance.

 As of 2017 Neues Volksblatt was not part of the Media-Analysis or the Austrian Circulation Survey which are the leading circulation reports for Austrians print publications.

+Operations ceased on 1 January 2025.